What is a remote team?

 A remote team is a group of people that work together but are geographically dispersed.
-For those who are new to the world of working-from-home, these teams are usually built from scratch, meaning you’ll have to look/hire each of the team members then introduce them to each other over the internet.
-A remote team can also be built by gradually transitioning a physical team that works together in an office, something that’s happened more commonly when the COVID-19 pandemic hit.
+For those who are new to the world of working-from-home, these teams are usually built from scratch, meaning you’ll have to look/hire each of the team members then introduce them to each other online.
+On the contrary, remote teams can also be built by gradually transitioning a physical team that works together in an office, something that’s happened more commonly when the COVID-19 pandemic hit.

-Since most people are new to building their own remote teams, at a time when they are more popular than ever, we’ve come up with five helpful ways on how to build a remote team below.
+A lot of people are new to building their own remote teams, at a time when they are more essential than ever, we’ve come up with five helpful ways on how to get started on it.

 It’s hard for a remote team to maintain a strong relationship since there’s no physical interaction.
 That’s why establishing good communication within the team is crucial.
 Plan out mandatory, scheduled Zoom meetings in advance.
 Make sure everyone in the meeting participates.
 We recommend a “round robin” approach, so that everyone gets a chance to speak.
 Good communication is the first step in developing relationships and building trust in the team.
 If two people on your team haven’t communicated in a while, have them hop into a 1 on 1.